guyy1232/movie_genres_classifier/README.md

 ## Machine Learning Approach Notebook: ml_approach.ipynb

 This Jupyter notebook contains the machine learning approach for multi-label movie genre prediction based on movie plot summaries.
 The main machine learning model used in this approach is a OneVsRest classifier with a Linear Support Vector Machine (SVM) as the base estimator.

-### Data Loading and Examination

-The notebook starts by loading the data from a CSV file into a Pandas DataFrame.
-It then displays the first few rows of the DataFrame to provide a sense of what the data looks like.

 ### Data Preprocessing